A Survey of PPG's Application in Authentication: Introduction

-Among the physiological signals, PPG is a non-invasive optical method for measuring the volume of light absorbed or reflected by microvascular in biological tissues \cite{Keerthana9447911}.
-Furthermore, PPG has a wide range of research prospects in authentication due to its unique advantages: \textbf{Simple acquisition}---An oximeter or a camera is all we need to capture PPG signals from a human body, and similar signals can be captured from the face, fingertips, or toes.
-In addition, the integration of PPG sensors into wearable devices simplifies and reduces the cost of PPG signal acquisition. \textbf{Difficult to steal}---Traditional biometrics are subject to many easy attacks Fingerprints and palmprints can be copied from surfaces touched by a user \cite{vachon2020identity}; iris and face images can be taken at a distance.
-In contrast, PPG signals are not directly exposed to the attacker, making them difficult to spoof. \textbf{Live detection}---The liveliness of the users involved in the system is ensured by the natural liveness detection system because the PPG signal responds to the information of the human heartbeat.
+Among the physiological signals, PPG is a non-invasive optical method for measuring the volume of light absorbed or reflected by microvascular in biological tissues \citep{Keerthana9447911}.
+Furthermore, PPG has a wide range of research prospects in authentication due to its unique advantages: \textbf{Simple acquisition}---An oximeter or a camera alone can capture PPG signals from a human body.
+Furthermore, PPG sensors embedded in wearable devices simplify and reduce the cost of PPG signal acquisition. \textbf{Difficult to steal}---Traditional biometrics are subject to many easy attacks.
+Fingerprints and palmprints can be extracted from touchscreen surfaces left by a user \citep{vachon2020identity}, while facial images can be taken at a distance.
+In contrast, contact-based PPG signals are not directly exposed to the attacker, making them difficult to spoof. \textbf{Live detection}---The liveliness of the users involved in the system is ensured by the natural liveness detection system because the PPG signal responds to the information of the human heartbeat.

-PPG signals are not easy to be directly used for authentication.
-For example, human heartbeats can be affected by many genetic and non-genetic factors, according to many PPG signal studies \cite{tegegne2020heritability,wang2021arrhythmia,PANAHI2021102863}.
-Differences in PPG signals are observed between individuals, implying their use in user authentication to replace pre-set passwords with PPG signals acquired from the human body.
-PPG signals were first applied in biometrics in 2003 \cite{Gu1222403}.
-Subsequently, the derivatives of the PPG signal were also used for biometric authentication \cite{Yao4353358}.
-The approach to individual's feature matching has shifted from the initial calculation of the distance between features to deep learning classifiers \cite{RESITKAVSAOGLU20141}.
-In recent years, the potential of PPG signals in other authentication scenarios has been explored as well \cite{Bao1454091,Bao1616965,Poon1632652}.
-PPG signals can be measured from different body parts.
-This property allows us to use PPG signals without key pre-distribution to encrypt device communication in an environment with strict resource constraints like a Body Area Sensor Network.
+The PPG signals differed between individuals.
+The signal can be affected by genetic and non-genetic factors, according to many PPG signal studies \citep{tegegne2020heritability,wang2021arrhythmia,PANAHI2021102863}.
+Differences in PPG signals are observed between individuals, empowering the upgrade from pre-set passwords to PPG signals for user authentication.
+PPG signals were first applied in biometrics in 2003 \citep{Gu1222403}.
+Subsequently, the derivatives of the PPG signal were used for biometric authentication \citep{Yao4353358}.
+The approach to individual feature matching has shifted from the initial calculation of the distance between features to deep learning classifiers \citep{RESITKAVSAOGLU20141}.